Alex020250/AppliedDataScience/Literature/Scope_Ha.md

     - Hot climate (Average temperature: more than 21.5 ℃)

 ## Goal
-- Investigate, whether/how the climate factor the taste of the wine
+- Investigate, whether/how the climate factor influences the taste of the wine

 ## Selection of data set
 - Combination of two data coming from different data sources.